AirGrid/docs/docs/index.md

 # Introduction

-Welcome to the AirGrid Documentation Portal!
+Welcome to the AirGrid Platform Documentation Portal!

 [AirGrid](https://airgrid.io) is a privacy focused audience platform.
 We power audience creation & modelling directly on a web user's device ensuring all